rog/rog3r/README.md

 // ES6 modules
 import rog3r from 'rog3r'

-// For Common JS you need to import the `default` instance const rog3r = require('rog3r').default
+// For CommonJS you need to require the `default` instance const rog3r = require('rog3r').default
 ```